Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Hyperparameter optimization

 Without loss of generality, we assume that all criteria are minimized.
-The domain $\Lambda$ of the problem is called numerical if only numeric HPs $\lambdab$ are optimized.
-By including additional discrete hyperparameters, like the type of kernel used in a support sector machine (SVM), the search space becomes \textit{mixed} numerical and categorical.
+The domain $\Lambda$ of the problem is called numerical if only numeric hyperparameters $\lambdab$ are optimized.
+By including additional categorical hyperparameters, like the type of kernel used in a support sector machine (SVM), the search space becomes \textit{mixed} numerical and categorical.
 Mixed search spaces already require adaption of some optimization strategies, such as BO, which we will discuss in Section~\ref{ssec:model_based_optimization}.
 It can also be necessary to introduce further conditional hierarchies between hyperparameters.
 For example, when optimizing over different kernel types of an SVM, the $\gamma$ kernel hyperparameter is only valid if the kernel type is set to \emph{Radial Basis Function} (RBF), while for a polynomial kernel, a hyperparameter for the polynomial degree must be specified.
 These conditional hierarchies can become highly complicated - especially when moving from pure HPO to optimizing over full ML pipelines, i.e., AutoML, or over neural network architectures, referred to as neural architecture search (NAS)~\citep{pham2018efficient, feurer2015efficient, olson2016tpot}.
 The dimensionality of the search space $\dim(\LamS)$ also directly influences the difficulty of the problem: While it might be desirable to include as many hyperparameters as possible (since it is often unknown which hyperparameters are actually important), this increases the complexity of the optimization problem and requires an increasingly larger budget of (expensive) evaluations.
 The \textit{co-domain}, also called objective space, i.e., $\R^m$, of the problem is characterized by the number of objectives $m$.
-Objective functions $c_i, i \in \{1, 2, ..., m\}$ can be characterized by their \textit{evaluation cost} and stochasticity.
+Objective functions $c_i, i \in \{1, 2, ..., m\}$ can be characterized by their \textit{evaluation cost} and \textit{stochasticity}.
 Some evaluation criteria are deterministic, such as the required memory of a model on hard disk.
 Other criteria can only be measured with some additional noise, e.g., the generalization performance discussed above.
-We generally assume that all objective functions are \textit{black-boxes}, i.e., analytical information about $c_i$ is not available, even though there are exceptions to this (e.g., number of parameters in some models).
+To summarize, MOHPO is an expensive, multi-objective optimization problem on a mixed and hierarchical search space that is possibly heteroscedastic in its objectives; the domain can be either low dimensional or high dimensional.
+A visualization of this can be found in Figure~\ref{fig:taxonomy_problem_classes}.
+We will give a brief overview of methods and how they deal with or help with these unique characteristics before discussing methods for MOHPO in detail in Section~\ref{sec:multi_objective_methods}.
+Bayesian optimization (Section~\ref{ssec:model_based_optimization}) employs a probabilistic surrogate of the objective function and thus enables the user to train models with nearly only HPCs relevant to finding the optimal HPC.
+Also, since BO variants can return a batch of HPCs, models can be trained in parallel, further improving the runtime.
+Mixed and hierarchical search spaces can be treated with BO with special kernel functions\footnote{This is non-trivial and usually can often not be done out of the box} or by using a suitable surrogate, e.g., random forests.
+Evolutionary algorithms (Section~\ref{ssec:evolutionary_algorithms}), on the other hand, can not select HPCs as effectively as BO and thus usually need more proposals than BO; however, they propose HPCs naturally in batches and can handle mixed and hierarchical search spaces with ease because of the discrete nature of their proposal-generating operations.
+Multi-fidelity methods (Section~\ref{sec:multifid}) may be combined with an optimizer to further address the expensive nature of the problem as they improve resource allocation.\\ We generally assume that all objective functions are \textit{black-boxes}, i.e., analytical information about $c_i$ is not available, even though there are exceptions to this (e.g., number of parameters in some models).
 To record the evaluated hyperparameter configurations and their respective scores, we introduce the so-called \emph{archive} $\mathcal{A} = ((\lambdav^{(1)}, c(\lambdav^{(1)})), (\lambdav^{(2)}, c(\lambdav^{(2)})), \dots)$, with $\mathcal{A}^{[t+1]} = \mathcal{A}^{[t]} \cup (\lambdav^+, c(\lambdav^+))$ if a single configuration is presented by an algorithm that iteratively proposes hyperparameter configurations.